RECOMMENDED VACCINATIONS FOR OUR FELINE FRIENDS

 12 to 14 Weeks

-**The initial Pediatric Examination includes a fecal examination to check for intestinal parasites and a test to evaluate for anemia in the kitten.
+**The initial Pediatric Examination includes a fecal examination to check for intestinal parasites.

 **Feline Leukemia Virus (FeLV) and Feline Immunodeficiency Virus (FIV) are life-threatening diseases that occur worldwide in cats and kittens.